-- 2.1 A concern can relate to any unethical or unprofessional conduct within the council, including malpractice, and abuse.
-The Policy not only covers acts that have actually occurred but also potentially unethical or unprofessional conduct. - 2.2 The person making the disclosure must do so in the reasonable belief that it shows one or more of the following: - A criminal offence has been committed, is being committed, or is likely to be committed: - A person has failed, is failing, or is likely to fail to comply with any legal obligation to which she/he is subject; - A miscarriage of justice has occurred, is occurring, or is likely to occur; - Acts or potential acts of fraud and corruption, bribery or the misuse of public funds; - Failure to prevent acts of fraud and corruption or bribery under the council's Anti-Fraud and Corruption Policy; - The health & safety of any individual (employee or member of the public) has been, is being, or is likely to be endangered; - The environment has been, is being or is likely to be damaged; - Actual or potential acts of all forms of discrimination; - The actual or possible abuse (sexual or physical) of clients in the council's care; actual or potential acts of harassment or bullying of, or by, someone working for the council: - Any unethical conduct that causes concern or brings the reputation of the council into disrepute; - The deliberate concealment of information that would indicate any of the above; or information tending to show any matter falling within any one of these points has been, is being, or is likely to be concealed. - 2.3 Other relevant documents to consider when considering raising a concern are: - 2.3.1 The council's Anti-Fraud and Corruption Policy; - 2.3.2 The Employee Code of Conduct; and - 2.3.3 The Members' Code of Conduct.
+- 2.1 A concern can relate to any unethical or unprofessional conduct within the Council, including malpractice, and abuse.
+The Policy not only covers acts that have actually occurred but also potentially unethical or unprofessional conduct. - 2.2 The person making the disclosure must do so in the reasonable belief that it shows one or more of the following: - A criminal offence has been committed, is being committed, or is likely to be committed; - A person has failed, is failing, or is likely to fail to comply with any legal obligation to which she/he is subject; - A miscarriage of justice has occurred, is occurring, or is likely to occur: - Acts or potential acts of fraud and corruption, bribery or the misuse of public funds; - Failure to prevent acts of fraud and corruption or bribery under the Council's Anti-Fraud and Corruption Policy; - The health & safety of any individual (employee or member of the public) has been, is being, or is likely to be endangered; - The environment has been, is being or is likely to be damaged; - Actual or potential acts of all forms of discrimination; - The actual or possible abuse (sexual or physical) of clients in the Council's care; - Actual or potential acts of harassment or bullying of, or by, someone working for the Council; - Any unethical conduct that causes concern or brings the reputation of the Council into disrepute; - The deliberate concealment of information that would indicate any of the above; or - Information tending to show any matter falling within any one of these points has been, is being, or is likely to be concealed. - 2.3 Other relevant documents to consider when considering raising a concern are:

-2.4 If you are in any doubt as to whether or not to raise a concern then confidential advice can be sought from one of the specialist Whistleblowing Officers, HR Services (contact hradvice@medway.gov.uk) or your trade union representative (contact details are available on the Just4you intranet).
+- 2.3.1 The Council's Anti-Fraud and Corruption Policy; - 2.3.2 The Employee's Code of Conduct; and - 2.3.3 The Members' Code of Conduct. - 2.4 If you are in any doubt as to whether or not to raise a concern then confidential advice can be sought from HR Services (contact employeerelations@medway.gov.uk) or your trade union representative (contact details are available on the Just4you intranet).

 Note: If, when disclosing a concern you commit a criminal offence, for example accepting a bribe and or acts of corruption, you may lose your rights to protection from detriment.
-Further advice can be sought from one of the specialist Whistleblowing Officers.
+Further advice can be sought from one of the specialist teams.

-3. Who is Covered By the Whistleblowing Procedure?
+3. Who Is Covered By the Whistleblowing Procedure?

-- 3.1 The Public Interest Disclosure Act 1998 (as amended by The Enterprise and Regulatory Reform Act 2013 (ERRA)) will protect "Workers" who disclose information in the correct manner from dismissal or penalisation.
-"Workers" include individuals who are: - Employees employed under a contract of employment; - Employed under any other contract, under which they perform personally any work or services; - · Agency workers; or - Undertaking work experience as part of a training course.
+- 3.1 The Public Interest Disclosure Act 1998 will protect Workers who disclose information in the correct manner from dismissal or penalisation.
+"Workers" include individuals who are; - Employees employed under a contract of employment; - Employed under any other contract, under which they perform personally any work or services; - Agency workers; or - Undertaking work experience as part of a training course.